 Alive in dark times

 As a nation, one could say that we are all “alive in dark times.”
-As an individual, knowing the full flesh of my own story, I am certainly alive, and in a very long and very dark tunnel.
+As an individual, knowing the full flesh of my own story, I am certainly alive, and in a very long and dark tunnel.
 There is light at moments, but overwhelmingly, “dark times” would describe recent months and more generally, recent years.

-As for Ms. Sebold, she was speaking of a brief period following 9/11 during which poetry seemed to flourish, a period when we seemed to be swept up in a national wave of mainstream commercialism, as if in both we were trying to re-establish balance.
+As for Ms. Sebold, she was speaking of a brief period following 9/11 during which poetry seemed to flourish, and we seemed to be swept up in a national wave of mainstream commercialism as if in both we were trying to re-establish balance.
 To find normalcy, even as we marched stalwartly (if somewhat blindly) into our current economic woes, including the unfortunate downsizing (and reshaping) of the publishing business and related fields.

 Welcome to America in the 21st century.
 Certainly, I have not been alone in this recessionary abyss.
 I have not been alone in the obliteration of decades of savings.
 But in the swirl of water under the bridge (and down the drain), I’ll return to the immediate response I had to Ms. Sebold’s comment on existence as a source of hope.

 I don’t think so.